logto-io/logto/packages/connector-wechat-native/README.md

 > **Note**
 >
->You need to sign your app before you can sign in with WeChat natively.
+>You need to sign your app to get a signature before your users can sign in with WeChat.
 Refer to the [Sign your app](https://developer.android.com/studio/publish/app-signing) for more information.

 After you finish signing your app, you can execute the `signingReport` task to get the signing signature.